device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 ### Pre-requisites - before you begin

-1. Please submit a ticket requesting access to the Device42 AMI _(Amazon Machine Image)_.
+1. Please submit a ticket requesting access to the Device42 Amazon Machine Image (AMI).
 Be certain to include the following information:
     - AWS Region for Device42 Deployment
     - AWS Account Number
 2. After Device42 Support has granted access to the Device42 AMI, navigate to your EC2 Dashboard and launch a new instance.
-3. Select “My AMIs” (ensure to select “Shared with Me”), and deploy your appliance. **Device42 recommends t3.xlarge as the instance size.**
+3. Select “My AMIs” (ensure to select “Shared with Me”), and deploy your appliance. _Device42 recommends t3.xlarge as the instance size._

 ### Configuring instance access